samben00/issam-blog/_posts/2017-05-25-how-to-prevent-unauthorized-ssh-login-attempts.md

 {% endhighlight %}

-- Since I configured fail2ban to send emails alerts and reports, you need to do some extra configuration. always in the same file `/etc/fail2ban/jail.conf` I will configure the mail service and change the email send & receiver.
+- Since I configured fail2ban to send emails alerts and reports, you need to do some extra configuration. always in the same file `/etc/fail2ban/jail.conf` I will configure the mail service and change the email sender & receiver.
 FWI : I have sendmail installed and configured on my machine, you need to do the same.I m not going to explain it in this post maybe in another post.

 {% highlight bash %}